ncovgt2020/covid19_guatemala/README_en.md

 - status: 0: isolated  1: recovered  2: deceased (numerical, integer)
 - source: link to the information source from wayback machine.
 When various sources were used, they are separated by asterisk "*" (see below) (string)

+## case_summary.csv

+Contains number of cases confirmed, recovered and deceased per day from March 1st, 2020

+- date: yy-mm-dd of the corresponding data (string)
+- confirmed: number of cases confirmed on that date (numerical, integer)
+- recovered: number of cases recovered on that date (numerical, integer)
+- deceased: number of cases deceased on that date (numerical, integer)
+- source: source of the information archived in wayback machine (string)

 ### [Wayback Machine](https://archive.org/web/)?

 Is an organization that stores the internet.
 To this project, serves two purposes: